-‘An early-morning fire gutted a section of the Spanish Town Court House, several hundred court documents have been completely destroyed never to be regained.’
+‘An early-morning fire gutted a section of the Spanish town courthouse, several hundred court documents have been completely destroyed never to be regained.’
 This is an excerpt from a news item in the Caribbean1, but it is easily conceivable that this could happen anywhere and affect any business.
 In light of the importance of information and its ability to be accessed, the storage landscape has changed significantly.
 This change in the storage landscape is so far advanced that it is more likely that one can access a soft copy of a document than the original hard copy assuming that a hard copy was ever even created.

-The Problems with internal data entry employees
+Problems with internal data entry employees

 To be very frank, data entry does not rank among the top 10 most exciting functions or departments in any organization.
 It requires a lot of effort and concentration but at the same time the skill level required is not necessarily high and as such the remuneration allocated to such posts is not usually high.
-One would think that this is not problematic, but on the contrary it is submitted that this is one of the main challenges.
+One would think that this is not problematic, but on the contrary, it is submitted that this is one of the main challenges.
 Because data entry salaries are not one of the most attractive, persons are not always motivated to take the functions involved in data entry seriously nor are they usually motivated to complete tasks speedily.
 The result here is losses for a company that uses its own data entry staff.

 For these reasons, Telegenisys strongly advocates for and actively seeks to provide business process outsourcing solutions particularly for those who want to outsource data entry services.
-We pride ourselves on being an organization with a global outlook and as such we are willing to literally cross waters to provide the best data entry service possible.
+We pride ourselves on being an organization with a global outlook and as such we are willing to literally cross waters to provide the best data entry services possible.

-1 The Jamaica Observer, March 12, 2004 http://www.jamaicaobserver.com/news/57000_-12-5-m-fire-at-Spanish-Town-RM-Court
+1 The Jamaica Observer, March 12, 2004, http://www.jamaicaobserver.com/news/57000_-12-5-m-fire-at-Spanish-Town-RM-Court